paploe/electricity-tariffs/README.md

 cp scraper/.env.sample scraper/.env
 ````

-You need to provide the correct path to your Chrome or Chromium browser executable in the `scraper/.env` file.
+If you want to run the scraper without docker, you need to provide the correct path to your Chrome or Chromium browser
+executable in the `scraper/.env` file.
 Follow the instructions below to find the path on your system:

 #### **Windows**